Nick And Vanessa Break Up? Not Yet, But They Don’t Seem Happy Together

 Looking Tense In Hollywood

-As The Daily Mail reports, paparazzi spotted the happy couple looking not so happy during a routine outing in Hollywood last week.
+As the Daily Mail reports, paparazzi spotted the happy couple looking not so happy during a routine outing in Hollywood last week.
 Dressed in workout gear, the two were seen walking down the street, not touching each other.
 Nick had his headphones in his ears and his arms folded, while Vanessa bore a serious expression on her face.

 #gossip #TMZ Nick Viall and Vanessa, Where’s the Love When Cameras Aren’t Rolling (PHOTO GALLERY + VIDEO) https://t.co/NXpFJfk4ln pic.twitter.com/BxmE78Y6RJ